3-manifolds/Sage_macOS/README.rst

 launch Sage at any time.

-There is a backwards incompatibility with the former Sage app distributed by sagemath.org which is slated for removal from Sage 9.3.
+There is a backwards incompatibility with the former Sage app distributed by sagemath.org which was removed from Sage 9.3.
 That app included a bash script at the top level of the bundle (e.g. /Applications/SageMath.app/sage).
 But placing a script in that location prevents signing the bundle, since it violates Apple's specifications for the structure of an application bundle.
 Instead, this app provides a separate installer package which creates an executable bash script